Hakuoki: Wild Dance of Kyoto: Plot

-One night, Chizuru is sent as a messenger for the Shinsengumi who are conducting an operation to apprehend the rebels.
+One night, Chizuru is sent as a messenger for the Shinsengumi, who are conducting an operation to apprehend the rebels.
 While protecting Okita, she is injured by a ronin working for the Satsuma, Chikage Kazama.
 Hijikata's arrival chased Kazama away.
 Returning to the compound, Chizuru finds her wound mysteriously healed with Hijikata secretly watching.
-The next night, Keisuke Sanan reveals to Chizuru about Rasetsu, humans who are turned into insane bloodthirsty killers in exchange for enhanced strength and power after drinking Water of Life brought by Kodo.
+The next night, Keisuke Sanan reveals to Chizuru about Rasetsu, humans who are turned into insane, bloodthirsty killers in exchange for enhanced strength and power after drinking Water of Life brought by Kodo.
 Desperate to heal his arm, Sanan drinks the vial to become a Rasetsu and nearly kills Chizuru, but Chizuru's inhuman power renders him unconscious.
-Hijikata questions Chizuru for her healing ability, but Chizuru herself knows nothing other than she already has this ability since she was young.
+Hijikata questions Chizuru about her healing ability, but Chizuru herself knows nothing other than that she has had this ability since she was young.
 Hijikata agrees to keep her secret.

-Soon, several Shinsengumi members who disagrees with Kondo leaves the Shinsengumi with Kashitaro Itou, including two captains Hajime Saito and Heisuke Todo.
-Taking the opportunity of the lack of manpower, Kazama and his two companions Kyuju Amagiri and Kyo Shiranui attacks the compound to kidnap Chizuru.
-Kazama reveals that they and Chizuru are in fact descended from pureblooded Oni clans.
+Soon, several Shinsengumi members who disagree with Kondo, leave the Shinsengumi with Kashitaro Itou, including two captains Hajime Saito and Heisuke Todo.
+Because of the lack of manpower, Kazama and his two companions Kyuju Amagiri and Kyo Shiranui attack the compound to kidnap Chizuru.
+Kazama reveals that they and Chizuru are descended from pureblooded Oni clans.
 However, the Shinsengumi's persistence and Chizuru's rejection forces Kazama to retreat.